-Wage Growth in Poland averaged 5.26 percent from 2006 until 2020, reaching an all time high of 13.16 percent in February of 2008 and a record low of 0.38 percent in January of 2013.
+Wage Growth in Poland averaged 5.68 percent from 2006 until 2022, reaching an all time high of 14.10 percent in April of 2022 and a record low of 0.38 percent in January of 2013.
 This page provides - Poland Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Poland Corporative Sector Wage Growth - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Central Statistical Office of Poland (GUS)
+Poland Corporative Sector Wage Growth - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 Wage Growth in Poland is expected to be 7.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Poland Corporative Sector Wage Growth is projected to trend around 2.50 percent in 2023, according to our econometric models.